 Bed bugs aren’t a pest you would normally find wandering out in nature.
 Outdoor environments aren’t suitable for bed bugs, since they require close proximity to a source of warmth and food (blood).

 Most of the time, bed bugs come from infested indoor spaces, such as homes, hotels, schools, stores, etc. They are picked up by other people and transported long distances to new indoor environments, which is how they spread.
-This means of spreading is referred to as “passive dispersal.”
+This is sometimes referred to as “passive dispersal.”

 Another way that bed bugs can spread from place to place is via “active dispersal,” which describes the ability of bed bugs to travel short distances to spread within a local area.
 This typically happens between neighboring apartments, as bed bugs make their way to adjacent units through outlets, vents, and gaps in the wall.